replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.27, 1.28, 1.29, and 1.30

 ### Bug Fixes {#bug-fixes-1-109-3}
-* Fixes an issue in Embedded cluster where the [Distribution](/reference/template-functions-static-context#distribution) template function returned `k0s` instead of `embedded-cluster`.
+* Fixes an issue where the [Distribution](/reference/template-functions-static-context#distribution) template function returned `k0s` instead of `embedded-cluster` for Embedded clusters.

 ## 1.109.2